 One of the highlights is the traditional lobster bake.
 The whole group heads ashore to cook up some fresh-as-can-be Maine lobster.
 The result is both delicious and visually beautiful!
 Along with corn on the cob, paella, fresh fruit, and s’mores for dessert, it’s the perfect summer meal.

 The cruise is BYOB, so bring along your favorite beverages to enjoy while onboard.
-There’s lots of great Maine beers, ciders, and wines you could choose from if you want something local.
+There are lots of great Maine beers, ciders, and wines you could choose from if you want something local.

 Your Shipmates Become a Bit Like Family